dereknovak/Personal-Resources/definitions.md

                     dog: 'woof' }
   ```

   Local variable `animal_sounds` is initialized and references a hash of key-value pairs.
-The symbol object `cat` is pair to a string object with the value `'meow'` and the symbol object `dog` is paired to a string object with the value `'woof'`.
+The symbol object `cat` is paired to a string object with the value `'meow'` and the symbol object `dog` is paired to a string object with the value `'woof'`.

 ### Method Calling